Deuos/SwiftySaas-Documentation-React/docs/Features/Database.md

 3. Then click `Database Access`, and then `+ Add New Database User`.
 Enter your a Username and Password for the database access.
 Click on `Built-in Role`, and allow `Read and Write To Any Database`.
 4. Then click `Database`, and then `Connect`, and then `Drivers`, and copy the URL.
 Enter your username + password, and paste your url into .env inside your Backend folder `DB_URL=""`.

 With MongoDB Atlas, we will be using Mongoose.
 In the `Backend/src/services/mongodb/schema`.
 Where the User Schema is prebuilt for you.
-But you can add schemas based on your conditions, the example provided.
+But you can add schemas based on your conditions, the example provided is a simple User template which is generated once a user sign ups.